Best White Gaming PC Build & Components (2023 Updated)

 You can start by unpacking the PSU and setting it aside.
 Then, figure out where and how to plug it in your white computer case.
 Ideally, it should have its fan facing the outside of the case.

 However, if the vent faces the bottom, you can mount your PSU upside down, so the bottom can still receive the airflow it needs.
 If there are no vents in your case, mount the PSU with its fan facing up.
 Then, attach it to the case with four screws.

-This is also the perfect moment to attach all the cables you need through the case and place them where they should be in your white gaming PC.
+This is also the perfect moment to attach all the cables you need through the case and place them where they should be in your all-white PC build.
 Make sure to do all your cable management tactics if required.

 10. Install the Motherboard